 During our test of the Rubix software in the United Kingdom, for some reason they recommended we use an unlicensed broker, which is not good.

-We have found a few binary robots that real investors like to use, because of their functionality and ability to choose a licensed broker, read more.
+We have found a few automated robots that real investors like to use, because of their functionality and ability to choose a licensed broker, read more.